muppet9010/Factorio-Biter-Reincarnation/README.md

 Reincarnation Types
 ===============

-- Tree - Will be biome appropriate for where the biter dies.
-Only base game tiles are supported, but modded trees should behave correctly.
-When the death is on a player placed ground type (floor) the underlying tile type is used.
+- Tree - Will be biome appropriate for where the biter dies, using the natural tile under player placed flooring (concrete).
 - Burning Tree - Will be a regular tree that is on fire.
 The fire will spread to any adjacent tree.
 - Rocks - Will generally be the big rock types, with the occasional huge rock.
 Where possible the rocks will appear on clear ground, however, if needed they will crush or push entities out of the way.
 - Cliffs - Where possible the cliffs will appear on clear ground, however, if needed they will crush or push entities out of the way.